-We have seen cases where employee ideas that were first approved by the organization’s administration and had hundreds of members working on it, get reduced to just two people to divest resources elsewhere.
+We have seen employee innovation examples in which employee ideas were first approved by the organization’s administration and had hundreds of members working on it.
+But eventually they got reduced to just two people to divest resources elsewhere.
 Still, these intrapreneurs through their persistence were able to make their idea a success.

 We have covered various such intrapreneur stories in this e-book, along with accounts of obstacles they faced, and a tip for Innovators, R&Ds, Managers, Directors, and CEOs at the end of each chapter.
 Which can help them cultivate a culture of innovation and intrapreneurship in their organization.

 Keeping up with innovation is key